North West Leicestershire (UK Parliament constituency): History

-The constituency was created in 1983, and first won by the Conservative David Ashby.
-He stood down in 1997 and the seat was then won by Labour's David Taylor, who held the seat until he died of a heart attack in December 2009.
+The constituency was contested for the first time in 1983, and Conservative candidate David Ashby became its first MP that year.
+He stood down in 1997 and Labour's David Taylor won the seat, holding it until he died of a heart attack in December 2009.
 Taylor had already announced that he would stand down at the 2010 general election.
 With the next election being due on 6 May 2010, it was considered uneconomic and (based on precedent) unnecessary to arrange a by-election.
-In the 2010 election, Andrew Bridgen took the seat for the Conservatives, with a swing of 12% from Labour to the Conservatives and with a smaller Lab-LD swing.
+In the 2010 election, Andrew Bridgen took the seat for the Conservatives, with a swing of 12% from Labour to the Conservatives and with a smaller Labour–Liberal Democrats swing.
 Bridgen's majority was 7,511 or 14.5% of the total votes cast.

-At the 2010 election, the BNP unusually succeeded in holding their deposit by winning more than 5% of the vote, and for the first time in the constituency they achieved fourth place.

 Constituency profile

 North West Leicestershire's main settlements are the small towns of Coalville and Ashby-de-la-Zouch.
 The population is divided between Labour-inclined former mining areas with high rates of employment and low social housing dependency, and Conservative-inclined rural villages, with most people focused close to the two towns named.
 The seat has been a bellwether since 1983, as the winning party has formed the government.